Kookgek/Website-Tuinonderhoud-2008/README.md

 I have had it hosted and maintained it between 2008-2016

-The website itself was orginally made out of Adobe Dreamweaver and ive adjusted it along the way with a slidebox and a PhP contactpage with errorhandling.
+The website itself was orginally made out of Adobe Dreamweaver and ive adjusted it along the way with a slidebox and a PhP contactpage.
+Client and company gets a (confirmation)mail and the page has error/spamhandling .
 HTML 4/ CSS/ Slidebox/ JS/ PhP

 All images, icons and texts are made by me.